-comments

-end formatter to gps clock offset

-list of problem scans

-tape inventory on site

-observation end time

-4. All tape shipping information (VSN, AWB, shipper) should be placed in TRACK.
+comments end formatter to gps clock offset list of problem scans tape inventory on site observation end time All tape shipping information (VSN, AWB, shipper) should be placed in TRACK.
 Please wait until you have the AWB numbers available to do this unless it would cause an unreasonable delay.
-This item is not a message, just a reminder to enter the information into TRACK.
+This item is not part of the message, just a reminder to enter the information into TRACK.

-5. Wrap-up message
+4. Wrap-up message

 Optionally this information may be included in the Stop message, you can of course send as many of these follow-up messages as you need.
-The wrap-up message may also contain log placement information, any additional shipping information that TRACK did get or can't handle, or if TRACK is unavailable.
+The wrap-up message may also contain log placement information, any additional shipping information.

 Additional information about problems during the session should be sent as a wrap-up message at any time after discovery post observing.